 Cord (We use 26-gauge florist wire) at any craft store or florist.
 You just need 18 ”

-Paper Fastener (from the office supply store)
+Paper Fastener (from office supply store)

-3V Battery (coin battery)
+3V battery (charge battery)

 Time: 30 minutes